-Over the year, there are many opportunities for staff to deepen their knowledge of children as individuals.
-Each term, a week is put aside for the teacher to meet with every individual child to put together a portfolio of their work, called their 'Learning Journey'; they discuss their achievements and what they need to work on next, and think about their strengths and needs as learners.
 We encourage parents to share with teachers their child's achievement out of school and children are encouraged to bring in awards and certificates that they have received at other clubs and organisations to share with staff and their peers.

 We believe it is vital for pupils to make a contribution to the school, Fulbourn village and the wider national and international community.
 At school, pupils are encouraged from an early age to develop both independence and interdependence, learning to share and work harmoniously together.
 From the reception year, children will work on projects in groups; this develops as the children move through the school.
-During the week of Learning Journey meetings, the whole class works on a project, deciding how it will be organised and assigning roles to make sure the jobs get done.
-Past projects have included creating a Victorian museum or running a mini-Olympics event.
+During termly Skills Builder Challenge days, the whole class works on a project, deciding how it will be organised and assigning roles to make sure the jobs get done.
+Past projects have included creating a Victorian museum or running a mini-Olympics event, and 'Operation Moonbase' - a day spent designing a new society on a new planet-'Utopia'.